wharris64/WHsportslab/readme.md

 * Since all the game data will be tracked by the **Game** components state, the method used when clicking the shoot button for a team should also be passed in as a prop.
 This method needs to affect state in the right component.
 * Add a **Reset Game** button to the **Game** and a counter displaying the number of resets.
     * When the reset button is pressed the team stats should reset and the reset counter should increase

+## Extra Credit
+Create a Scoreboard component that displays the HOME and Visting team scores.